cybercongress/networks/space-pussy/genesis-validator.md

 ## Prepare node for chain start

 Ok, so here is it, the final genesis for the space-pussy `TBA`.
-Now only a few steps left to finalize the validator node setup for bostrom launch:
+Now only a few steps left to finalize the validator node setup for space-pussy launch:

 - Clear out old containers
 - Download final genesis, and place it to working directory `$HOME/.cyber`